Winter in Toronto

 What You Need to Know about Toronto in Winter

-There first snowfall generally comes in December, and there’s at least 1cm of snow on the ground for 65 days out of the year.
-A snowstorm may happen once or twice during a winter in Toronto.
-During a snowstorm, it may not be safe to drive and everyone may stay indoors.
+The first snowfall in Toronto usually comes in December, and there’s said to be at least 1cm of snow on the ground for 65 days out of the year.

 Toronto in Winter by Month Average Temperature (High vs Low)